Best Toys for American Curl

 Physical Exercise Recommendations for American Curl

 Physical activity for American Curl should reflect their moderate exercise needs and Males: 7-10 lbs, Females: 5-8 lbs build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For American Curl, effective exercise includes play sessions and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue looks like heavy breathing, slowing down, reluctance to continue, and lying down during activity.
 American Curl cats with affectionate, playful, curious traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young American Curl cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior American Curl benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for American Curl